serverless/serverless/docs/providers/aws/guide/functions.md

 **Note** Below migration guide is intended to be used if you are already using `v3` version of the Framework and you have `provider.lambdaHashingVersion` property set to `20200924` in your configuration file.
 If you are still on v2 and want to upgrade to v3, please refer to [V3 Upgrade docs](../../../guides/upgrading-v3.md#lambda-hashing-algorithm).

-In `v3`, Lambda version hashes are generated using an improved algorithm that fixes determinism issues.
-If you are still using the old hashing algorithm, you can follow the guide below to migrate to new default version.
+**Note** Below migration guide is intended to be used if you are using the latest version of the Framework and you still have `provider.lambdaHashingVersion` property set to `20200924` in your configuration file.
+In the latest version of the framework, Lambda version hashes are generated using an improved algorithm that fixes determinism issues.
+If you are still using the old hashing algorithm, you can follow the [guide to upgrade to the latest version](../../../guides/upgrading-v4.md)

 Please keep in mind that these changes require two deployments with manual configuration adjustment between them.
 It also creates two additional versions and temporarily overrides descriptions of your functions.
 Migration will need to be done separately for each of your environments/stages.